ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

    and Java, and is intended for students with no programming background.
 1. [Real World OCaml](http://shop.oreilly.com/product/0636920024743.do),
    also available [online](https://realworldocaml.org/).
-Not really intended as a textbook, and probably not ideal as a first programming book.
-But it has been used in a few university classes, including Harvard's CS51.
+Used by Harvard's CS51 course.
-1. Jason Hickey's [Introduction to Objective Caml](http://files.metaprl.org/doc/ocaml-book.pdf), originally developed as lecture notes for Jason's course at Cal Tech.
+1. Jason Hickey's [Introduction to Objective Caml](http://files.metaprl.org/doc/ocaml-book.pdf), originally developed as lecture notes for Jason's course at Cal Tech